thirumurthis/Learnings/jmx/Jmx_notes.md

 The Java code at the bottom will demonstrate how to update the variable during runtime, using JConsole with help of JMX MBean server.

 ### Use Case of JMX
-Applications like Apache Cassandra, Apache Artemis provides JMX service to monitor the process using JMX.
+Applications like Apache Cassandra, Apache Artemis provides JMX service for management and monitoring the process.

 Refer my [Stackoverflow link](https://stackoverflow.com/questions/63162424/activemq-artemis-and-logstash-jmx-input) for a implementing monitor logic for queue count from Apache Artemis using JMX and Elastic Search.